dgroomes/vanilla-kafka/spring-errors/README.md

 * In a new terminal, build and run the program with `build && run`
 * In a new terminal, produce some test data with `produceValidMessage`.
 You should see the application react with new logs.
-* In a new terminal, produce some test data with `produceUnexpectedMessage`.
+* In a new terminal, produce some test data with `produceInvalidMessage`.
 You should see the application react with new logs.
 * Consume the dead letter topic with `consumeDeadLetterTopic` and you should all the "invalid" messages there.
 As new "invalid" messages are received by the app, they will be forward to this topic.